 Stoker's Wilde - by Steven Hopstaken & Melissa Prusi

-Years before either becomes a literary legend, Bram Stoker and Oscar Wilde do battle with supernatural forces and a mysterious madman, who would bend the British Empire to his will.
+Years before either becomes a literary legend, Bram Stoker and Oscar Wilde must overcome their disdain for each other to battle the Black Bishop, a mysterious madman wielding supernatural forces to bend the British Empire to his will.

 We are currently seeking agent representation.
 If you are a publisher or agent and would like a complete synopsis, pages or manuscript sent to you, please contact me at firstname.lastname@example.org.

 Oscar and Bram first reluctantly team up to defeat a werewolf on a hunting party with the famous explorer Richard Burton.
 The hunt awakens Bram’s inexplicable ability to sense the supernatural, a power he has suppressed since childhood and that he feels may be demonic.
 He definitely wishes the likes of Oscar Wilde had not discovered his secret.

 Putting monster hunting behind him and settling back down to a quiet life in Dublin, Bram finds himself attracted to Oscar's fiancee, Florence Balcombe.
 After the great actor Henry Irving offers Bram a job managing his theatre in London, the young couple elope and run off together to start their new lives in England.

 Still feeling the sting of Bram and Florence's betrayal, Oscar also moves to London to pursue his artistic career.
 However, he and Bram are drawn together again after they each find their lives torn apart by a vampire cult led by a villain known only as “The Black Bishop.”

 Florence's friend Lucy has taken ill and Bram suspects a vampire may be feeding off her.

 Oscar’s new friend Derrick longs to join a shadowy cult known as “The Order of the Golden Dawn,” that promises ever-lasting youth – but at what cost?